krunalbadlani/IS21MTECH14008-PD-workshop/README.md

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images3/extraction%20of%20spice%20file%20in%20vsdstdcell%20lib2.png)

-5. The spice deck looks like this: (less sky130_inv.spice) and the dimensions of the one inv are in the tkcon window
+5. The spice deck looks like this: (less sky130_inv.spice) and the dimensions of the one inv are in the tkcon window:

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images3/spice%20file%20details.png)

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images3/size%20x%20size%20in%20tkcon%20.png)

-6. We modify the spice file as per our design to see its response in ngspice
+6. We modify the spice file as per our design to see its response in ngspice:

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images3/modified%20spice%20file.png)
 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images3/running%20ngspice.png)
 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images3/op%20in%20ngspice.png)